csoneson/ExploreModelMatrix/README.md

 # ExploreModelMatrix

 `ExploreModelMatrix` is a small R package that lets the user interactively explore a design matrix.
 In particular, given a table with sample information and a design formula, `ExploreModelMatrix` will illustrate the fitted values for each combination of input variables, simplifying understanding and generation of contrasts.

+`ExploreModelMatrix` is still under development, please open an issue if you encounter unexpected behaviour.

 ![](inst/www/ExploreModelMatrix.png)

 ## Installation

-To install `ExploreModelMatrix`, run
+You can install `ExploreModelMatrix` with the `remotes` (or `devtools`) package, like so:

 ```
 remotes::install_github("csoneson/ExploreModelMatrix")
 ```

-You need to have the `remotes` R package installed.
-If you don't already have it, you can install it with
+For this to work, you need to have the `remotes` R package installed.
+If you don't already have it, you can install it like this:

 ```
 install.packages("remotes")